200 series Bullet Train

 The design was based on 0 series, the first high-speed train in the world, but those converted by JR East looked like 100 series, which was called "shark nose".
 Traction and other systems were completely different from the 0 series.

 The 200 series were used across the bullet train network in the east.
 It is worth noting that during the 1998 Nagano Olympics, a 12-car unit was converted for Nagano Shinkansen, where electricity frequency is 60 Hz while 50 Hz on Joetsu and Tohoku Shinkansen.
-JR East also converted several units to be able to run at up to 275 km/h (170 mph), but they could run at such a speed only when descending steep slopes.
+JR East also converted several units to be able to run at up to 275 km/h (170 mph), but they could run at such a speed only when descending steep gradients.
 In 1999-2002, the company refurbished some units while replacing most of them with E2 series.

 Refurbished units remained on mainline longer than expected, but they were withdrawn in 2012-13 as E5 series was introduced.